 - a chance to visit the academic school buildings and speak to admissions tutors

-- subject specific talks
+- subject-specific talks

 - general talks about issues such as finance and settling in

 Eluceo's advice to you is to do your homework and work everything out in advance.
-This might include working out which train you have to catch or how you are going to get there, printing out a map of the town so you can have a meander afterwards, and what questions to ask the admissions tutors and current students.
+This might include working out which train you have to catch or how you are going to get there, printing out a map of the town so you can have a meander afterward, and what questions to ask the admissions tutors and current students.